Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning

 \section{Down-Sampling Rollouts in GRPO}

 In this section, we present our approach to resolving the computational asymmetry between inference and policy updates in LLM reinforcement learning.
 We first review the original GRPO algorithm in \cref{subsec:preliminaries}, highlighting its \emph{structural} components and computational demands.
 Next, in \cref{subsec:multigrpo}, we introduce the \textbf{PODS} (\textbf{P}olicy \textbf{O}ptimization with \textbf{D}own-\textbf{S}ampling) framework, which strategically selects informative rollouts to maximize hardware utilization during both inference and policy-update phases.
 In \cref{subsec:maxvar}, we develop a principled \emph{max-variance down-sampling} method that preserves strong contrastive signals, justified by \citet{razin2025makes}, by retaining only rollouts from the extremes of the reward spectrum.
 We show that this method admits an elegant, $O(n\log n)$ solution, making it practical for real-world deployment.
-Overall, our framework retains the advantages of GRPO while boosting computational and memory efficiency across diverse hardware setups.